beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 #### Setting the tree prior

 This panel contains settings about the tree.
 Firstly the starting tree is specified to be ‘randomly generated’.
 The other main setting here is to specify the ‘Tree prior’ which describes how the population size is expected to change over time according to a coalescent model.
 The default tree prior is set to a constant size coalescent prior.
-Here, we will select a flexible skygrid coalescent model as demographic tree prior (`Coalescent: Bayesian SkyFrid`), with 36 grid points (`number of parameters`) and `A time at last transition point` set to `0.6948424`.
+Here, we will select a flexible skygrid coalescent model as demographic tree prior (`Coalescent: Bayesian SkyGrid`), with 36 grid points (`Number of parameters`) and `A time at last transition point` set to `0.6948424`.
 By doing so, the grid points actually approximate the number of epidemiological weeks spanned by the duration of the phylogeny (Faria et al, 2018).

 {% include image.html file="YFV_screenshot_10_trees.png" prefix=root_url caption="" %}